 are both truly

-truly safe - companies like The Skunk Whisperer® that
+truly safe - companies like The Wildlife Whisperer that

 utilize gentler removal methods and offer preventative repairs and home modifications.

-If you are in Oklahoma, we can cost effectively provide you with a humane solution for
+or anywhere in between, we can cost effectively provide you with a humane solution for

 your wildlife dilemmas without needlessly killing, trapping or relocating your nuisance wildlife.

-If you are not in Oklahoma, we have provided a list of
+If you are not in Southwest Florida, we have provided a list of

 humane wildlife control